PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 We have a main container wrapping all subcomponents called App.
 It just wraps all child components and is used to define some app wide styles.

-*This container is pretty verbose and might would have been easier to create with a stateless function component, but I prefer the readability the class pattern provides #justmypopinion.*
+*This container is pretty verbose and might would have been easier to create with a stateless functional component, but I prefer the readability the class pattern provides #justmypopinion.*

 ```
 import React 					        from 'react';